materialsproject/fireworks/docs/offline_tutorial.rst

 This will look inside all the offline job locations in search of ``FW_ping.json`` and ``FW_action.json`` files.
 If it finds them, it will connect to the LaunchPad and update the status of the jobs based on the files' contents.
 At this point, we should note a few things:

 * If you move the files around before the ``lpad`` command can recover them, FireWorks may never know that your job finished.
 FireWorks looks in the directory the job was submitted in for these files.
-* If job B depends on job A, job B will never run until FireWork A has been recovered and reported completed.
+* If job B depends on job A, job B will never run until Firework A has been recovered and reported completed.
 So, you should run ``lpad recover_offline`` frequently.

 Forgetting about offline jobs
 -----------------------------